 It’s hard to overestimate the scientific perfection of Summersalt’s Sidestroke swimsuit, a color-blocked, one-shoulder maillot famously tailored based on “1.5 million body measurements from 10,000 women,” according to the brand’s website, and rendered in an ultra-compressive fabric that offers a shaping and smoothing power that’s unrivaled in the swim-dustry.
 While this one-style-flatters-all-sizes maillot is the brand’s unquestionable hero, Summersalt is responsible for a host of one-piece swimsuits that deliver equally on their promise of precise fit and summer-ready style.

-It’s not the sexiest brand on the block, but your mom’s go-to swim outfitter has honed the art of fit and top-notch quality throughout decades of making swimwear — and their precisely-fitting one-piece swimsuits have racked up hundreds of glowing reviews.
+It’s not the sexiest brand on the block, but your mom’s go-to swim outfitter has honed the art of fit and top-notch quality throughout decades of making swimsuits — and their precisely fitting one-piece swimsuits have racked up hundreds of glowing reviews.
 We found surprisingly appealing prints and patterns in the mix, including a genteel-chic collaboration with Reese Witherspoon’s Draper James line.
-The brand’s bathing togs are also notoriously long-lasting, thanks to the use of a special type of super-strong Lycra that lasts up to 10 times longer than ordinary spandex.
+The brand’s bathing togs are also notoriously long-lasting, thanks to the use of a special type of super-strong Lycra that holds up to 10 times longer than ordinary spandex.

 There’s a lot to love about Gap’s sporty sister brand.
 First and foremost, they achieved B Corp status in 2018, meaning that the company “meet[s] the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose,” according to the B Corporation website.
-As a longtime athletic-wear brand tailored especially for the ladies, it’s also responsible for a host of sport-friendly swimwear that offers high-performance fits and fabrics in super-stylish silhouettes and colors.
+As a longtime athletic-wear brand tailored especially for the ladies, it’s also responsible for a host of sport-friendly swimsuits that offer high-performance fits and fabrics in super stylish silhouettes and colors.

-This longtime indie brand was built around founder Araks Yeramyan childhood obsession with color, which has become a hallmark of the lingerie and swimwear imprint that she founded in 2000.
-Simple, subtle silhouettes are jolted out of wallflower territory thanks to thoughtful and unexpected hues that are like candy for the senses.
-The brand is also certified by Bluesign, a third-party environmental agency that evaluates companies’ sustainability efforts, and 50% of their swimwear is made with ECONYL (a recycled nylon).
+This longtime indie brand was built around founder Araks Yeramyan childhood obsession with color, which has become a hallmark of the lingerie and swimsuit imprint that she founded in 2000.
+Simple silhouettes are jolted out of wallflower territory thanks to thoughtful and unexpected hues that are like candy for the senses.
+The brand is also certified by Bluesign, a third-party environmental agency that evaluates companies’ sustainability efforts, and 50% of their swimwear are made with ECONYL (a recycled nylon).

 Lisa Marie Fernandez